Plaque, Ama, with Court Retainer, 1550–1680

 The artist of this piece was part of a long tradition of Benin bronze-casters.
 According to legend, an oba asked a bronze-caster named Ighie-Ighu to move to Benin from Ife to teach bronze-casting to Benin craftsmen.
 As a result, all Benin bronze-casters prayed to Ighie-Ighu, at an altar devoted him, before casting bronzes.

-• Find the measurements for the three focus works of art.
-Convert the measurements to the metric system.
+• Find the measurements for the work of art.
+Convert the measurements of the Plaque, Ama, with Court Retainer (19 1/4 × 12 in.) to the metric system.

-• Write a label for each mask and each sculpture, combining the written information with the numbers, just as the museum presents its information.
+• Using the information from “Connecting to the Art”, write a label for the plaque combining a summary of the work of art with the dimensions, just as the museum presents its information.

 Resources Available to Order